Emmett Till: Encounter between Till and Carolyn Bryant

 Till arrived at the home of Mose and Elizabeth Wright in Money, Mississippi, on August 21, 1955.
 On the evening of August 24, Till and several young relatives and neighbors were driven by his cousin Maurice Wright to Bryant's Grocery and Meat Market to buy candy.
 Till's companions were children of sharecroppers and had been picking cotton all day.
 The market mostly served the local sharecropper population and was owned by a white couple, 24-year-old Roy Bryant and his 21-year-old wife Carolyn.
-Carolyn was alone in the front of the store that day; her sister-in-law Juanita Milam was in the rear of the store watching children.
-A number of other local youths were playing or watching a checkers game on a board the Bryants had set up outside the store.